 Stomach flat in morning, bloated by night: why

 Almost everyone bloats by evening.
-The average healthy belly is 1 to 4 cm bigger at 9pm than at 7am.
+For most people the belly is measurably bigger in the evening than in the morning.
 Food, water, gas and gravity all accumulate through the day.
 The fix isn't to eliminate the cycle, that's normal, but to dampen the peak: stop eating 3 hours before bed, walk after meals, lower evening sodium, and check your cycle if you're a woman.

 If you've ever taken a morning vs evening photo of your belly and been shocked, you're not imagining it.
 The shape of your gut genuinely changes over the day.
 The reasons are physical (food, gas, water) and physiological (cortisol rhythm, hormones, transit time).
 Here's what's actually happening and how to manage it.